-The only way to ensure that the plaintiff receives, now and in the future, the Byrne JAG grant amount that it would be entitled to in the absence of the unlawful conditions, is to calculate the amounts for grant recipients as a whole absent the unlawful conditions.
+Complete relief to the plaintiff requires the calculation of its Byrne JAG grant as if the conditions were universally inapplicable.
+As set forth above, based on our analysis of the structure of the statute, the only way to ensure that the plaintiff receives, now and in the future, the Byrne JAG grant amount that it would be entitled to in the absence of the unlawful conditions, is to calculate the amounts for grant recipients as a whole absent the unlawful conditions.
 Like a river that flows throughout an entire region, in which an impact on one part cannot be separated from the whole and relief for injury to the part must target the whole, relief for one grantee in the Byrne JAG program must target the whole program.
-Complete relief to Chicago requires that the unlawful grant conditions are not applied to the program at all.
-In that context, a program-wide injunction is appropriate.
+Complete relief to Chicago requires that in calculating its grants the unlawful grant conditions are not applied program-wide.

 The dissent asserts that SORNA and PREA are irrelevant to a claim involving the Byrne JAG grant.
 But the focus here is not on the source of the redistribution of Byrne JAG funds; rather, the relevant question is whether that required redistribution renders Byrne JAG funding intertwined, such that the elimination of some states from the Byrne JAG program as a result of the unlawful conditions can impact the funds received by other states and localities in that program.
-The relevant question is whether the formula for calculating the Byrne JAG award renders one state's and one locality's award dependent on the award for other states, and whether the imposition of the unlawful conditions challenged in this lawsuit disrupts that calculation.
-If the imposition of the unlawful Byrne JAG conditions on the states as a whole could alter the award that a state (and therefore a locality) would receive, then a program-wide injunction is necessary in order for Chicago to receive the award that it would be entitled to in the absence of the unlawful conditions.
+In other words, the relevant question is whether the formula for calculating the Byrne JAG award renders one state's and one locality's award dependent on the award for other states, and whether the imposition of the unlawful conditions challenged in this lawsuit disrupts that calculation.
+If the imposition of the unlawful Byrne JAG conditions on the states as a whole could alter the award that a state (and therefore a locality) would receive, then a program-wide disregard of those conditions is necessary in order for Chicago to receive the award that it would be entitled to in the absence of the unlawful conditions.
 Chicago's award is impacted not only if the unlawful conditions are applied to its own Byrne JAG application, but if they are applied to deny Byrne JAG awards to Illinois or to other states.
-Accordingly, the relief that would eliminate the impact of those unlawful conditions on Chicago's Byrne JAG grant is an injunction preventing the consideration of those unlawful conditions in the awarding of the Byrne JAG grant program-wide.
-A program-wide injunction is necessary to provide complete relief to the plaintiff, and therefore is proper.
+Accordingly, the relief that would eliminate the impact of those unlawful conditions on Chicago's Byrne JAG grant is an injunction preventing the consideration of those unlawful conditions program-wide in the awarding of Chicago's Byrne JAG grant.
+A program-wide application is necessary to provide complete relief to the plaintiff, and therefore is proper.